25f2005869-glitch/FOUNDATIONAL-ECONOMICS-SERIES/06-budget-taxation/README.md

 Government budgets and taxation policies play a crucial role in economic development, public welfare, infrastructure creation, and fiscal stability.

-This project analyzes government revenue, expenditure, direct taxes, indirect taxes, fiscal balance, and GDP trends using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an Interactive Streamlit Dashboard.
+This project analyzes government revenue, expenditure, direct taxes, indirect taxes, fiscal balance, and GDP trends using Data Analytics, Statistics, SQL, Machine Learning, Data Visualization, and an interactive dashboard.

 The objective is to transform public finance concepts into practical analytics applications using Python and modern data analysis techniques.